LLB (Hons) LAW (CRIMINOLOGY PATHWAY)

 Level 5: Semester One

-students engage in reflection on their career goals and develop and practice legal professional and career skills.
-Students are encouraged and supported to undertake legal placements and volunteering opportunities - Criminal Law (Compulsory)
+Students engage in reflection on their career goals and develop and practice legal professional and career skills.
+Students are encouraged and supported to undertake legal placements and volunteering opportunities.
+The module provides students with an insight into the procedural and practical application of the law and an opportunity to develop transferable and practical skills to develop their careers.

 Level 5: Semester Two